On this page:

 CloudLab is a "meta-cloud"—that is, it is not a cloud itself; rather, it is a facility for building clouds.
 It provides bare-metal access and control over a substantial set of computing, storage, and networking resources; on top of this platform, users can install standard cloud software stacks, modify them, or create entirely new ones.

-The current CloudLab deployment consists of more than 25,000 cores distributed across three sites at the University of Wisconsin, Clemson University, and the University of Utah.
+The current CloudLab deployment consists of more than 33,000 cores in over 1800 allocatable nodes distributed across three sites at the University of Wisconsin, Clemson University, and the University of Utah.
 CloudLab interoperates with existing testbeds including GENI and Emulab, to take advantage of hardware at dozens of sites around the world.

 The control software for CloudLab is open source, and is built on the foundation established for Emulab, GENI, and Apt.
 Pointers to the details of this control system can be found on CloudLab’s technology page.